gjohl/swb_ecco/README.md

 ```

 The idea is that as we add more sources, there will be a common interface for each.
-So, say we add Scigrid data.
+So, for example, we add Scigrid data.
 The code from the user's point of view would be almost identical:

 ```python
 from swb_ecco.data_ingestion.loader import DataLoaderScigrid